CHARLIE SAHADI - INTERVIEW PART 1

 This was in October, November, December of ’73 now, cause the first Antic had finished.
 For the next 9 months we’re sitting, “What if this doesn’t work?
 We had 50,000 people there!
 They’re gonna blackball us!
 Well we drew about 400,000, maybe more, maybe close to 800,000.
 We didn’t know what to do with the people, there were so many people.
 And it was just nice to see that they gave us a chance to put our input in there and that the input worked.

 So, the beggars, myself, Stan Rashid, Eddie Koshak, we go knock on doors, “Oh here’s 50 dollars, here’s 25 dollars, here’s 100 rah ra.”
 Alright, we collect whatever we can.
 We come back we have 800, 900 dollars.
 So we subsidized it.
 We did it for about 5 years.
 And finally the local development corporation decided, “You know, we want to sponsor the band.”
 I said, “Oh!
 Now we’re talkin’!”
 So they took it over.
-But it’s worked out very nicely.
-But this is the way it started with us going around like beggars knocking on doors and seeing what we could collect from one to the other in order to make this work.

 And Eddie Koshak performed, out of the 43 Antics, I’m gonna say he performed in 39 of them.
 It was two years he was with Anthony Quinn, with Zorba the Greek, and he was travelling the country with Anthony Quinn.
 But the other ones he was here.
 So I was so happy.
 We got him there last year even at 96, he got up and did his schpeil and I felt good about it.